aigarsild/OfficeSupplie/README.md

 ### Fixes for next version
 For a bigger size project it will be better to create more global elements that can be placed anywhere on the site without writing more css or js.
+This prototype was only tested in latest chrome browser.
+It will need some fixes for other browsers.

 ### Install
 1. Clone repository